AlgoMaster Logo

 Code

-The bottleneck here is comparing every pair of elements.
-We don't actually care about which specific indices match, we just need to know how many times each value appears.
-What if we counted frequencies first and used math to compute the pairs directly?
+The bottleneck is comparing every pair of elements.
+The specific indices that match don't matter, only how many times each value appears.
+The next approach counts frequencies first and computes the pairs with arithmetic.

 Approach 2: Frequency Counting with Math